pfraces-games/invaders/README.md

 I wanted to release this version even with known bugs and missing sprites because I wanted to publish with the recently added sprites and I want to publish only released versions.

+**Highlights:**

+- Impressive impact on user experience by adding sprites!
+- New key bindings system successfully removed the effect of movement freeze but added new challenges:
+  - It makes difficult to move the defender a single cell
+  - It had issues in menus so a `keyboard.reset` hack has been needed

 **Source code stats:**

 - `src/lib/fp.js`: 5 LOC